|

 revival and right into neglect.

-Modest Clothing in a Church
+Modest Attire in a Church

 For both men and women, immodesty